1234zou/MOKIT/README.md

 Some Tips
 ---------
-* To avoid unnecessary errors, you must specify keywords 'nosymm int=nobasistransform' in Gaussian .gjf file, if you want to provide a .fch(k) file to AutoMR.
+* To avoid unnecessary errors, you must specify keywords 'nosymm int=nobasistransform' in Gaussian .gjf file, if you want to provide a .fch(k) file to `automr`.

 Bug Report
 ----------